 “In our mind, digital twins represent the biggest opportunity available today for performance optimization, avoidance of NPT, and hazard prevention in the oil and gas industry.” -Sven Inge Ødegaard, eDrilling’s COO.

-This post highlights 10 use case examples of 3D Visualization and Digital Twin technology that can drive value for the oil & gas industry during drilling:
+This post highlights 10 use case examples of 3D Visualization and Digital Twin technology that can drive value for the oil and gas industry during drilling:

 - Pad Placement and Construction